Updated: Jul 9, 2022

 Another way I demonstrate this is by admitting that I don't know everything.
 If it is my toddler asking what countries that people speak French, or what a mole looks like, I am happy to admit I have no idea, and look it up on the computer for them!

 Showing kids how to find answers to their questions, if it is in the library or using Siri, helps to set them up for success in the future.
-Also, having a learning mindset instead of a closed mindset yourself, shows them that there are always new things to learn!
+Also, having a growth mindset instead of a fixed mindset yourself, shows them that there are always new things to learn!

 You can also learn from your kids too!
 They might learn something in school they are excited to share with you, that you never learned before.
 Letting them be the teacher sometimes helps them to take a sense of pride in themselves too!
 It is fun for little ones to have information that no one else in the family has.